 The idea of ontic states or hidden variables was put forward by Bell in his seminal work in 1964 \cite{Bell}.
-The idea was put in a more rigorous way by Spekkens and Harrigan \cite{Spekkens2} and subsequently by Leifer \cite{Leifer}.
-The ontological framework, provides a basis for realist extensions of any physical theory and the ontic states can be understood as some "real physical states" which in general might not be observed directly.
-The ontic state is denoted by $\lambda$ which belongs to the ontological state space denoted by $\Lambda$.
-In general, any preparation procedure $P$ prepares a distribution of such ontic states denoted by $\mu(\lambda|P)$ which can be understood as probability of preparing the ontic state $\lambda$ using a preparation procedure $P$.
+The idea was put more rigorously by Spekkens and Harrigan \cite{Spekkens2} and subsequently by Leifer \cite{Leifer}.
+The ontological models framework provides a basis for realist extensions of any physical theory.
+The ontic states can be understood as some "real physical states" that generally might not be observed directly.
+The ontic state is denoted by $\lambda$, which belongs to the ontological state space denoted by $\Lambda$.
+In general, any preparation procedure $P$ prepares a distribution of such ontic states denoted by $\mu(\lambda|P)$ which can be understood as the probability of preparing the ontic state $\lambda$ using a preparation procedure $P$.
 It is required that $\Lambda$ is a measurable space along with the condition that $\int_{\Lambda}\mu(\lambda|P)d\lambda=1$ for all preparations $P$ which signifies that every preparation must always prepare some state $\lambda\in\Lambda$ along with the constraint $\mu(\lambda|P)\geq 0$.
 The set $\Omega_{P}\in\Lambda$ represents the set of $\lambda's$ for some preparation $P$ such that the probability density $\mu(\lambda|P)\ne0$.
 Thus, we also have $\int_{\Omega_P}\mu(\lambda|P)d\lambda=1$.

-Any measurement in the ontological framework just measures the ontic state.
+Any measurement in the ontological models framework measures the ontic state.
 The measurements are represented as response functions denoted by, $\xi(k|M,\lambda)$ which specifies the probability of obtaining the outcome $k$ of some measurement $M$ given the ontic state $\lambda$.
 It is also required that the response function is measurable along with the condition $\xi(k|M,\lambda)\geq 0$ and $\sum_k\xi(k|M,\lambda)=1$ for all $\lambda\in \Lambda$.

 Using the above prescription, any probabilities obtained in the prepare and measure experiments can be represented as,